GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

-This guide describes how to set up a demo environment to test the broker service based on Kubernetes Engine.
-(Another version of this guide using Cloud Run is also available in the "cloud-run" branch.
+This guide describes how to set up a demo environment to test the broker service based on Cloud Run.
+(Another version of this guide using Kubernetes Engine is also available in the "gke" branch.
 Click [here](https://github.com/GoogleCloudPlatform/gcp-token-broker/blob/cloud-run/docs/deploy/index.md) if you'd like to try out that version instead).

 **_Important note:_ The following instructions are provided only as a reference